-- b.
-Internship/practicum is expected to begin in January of the student's first year in the program and last for approximately 12 months.
-Exceptions must be approved by the MAS-MFT faculty and the head of the academic unit.
-(See page 19 for additional information about internship/practicum interruption.) - 2.
-Maintaining Satisfactory Progress.
-Satisfactory academic progress is indicated by course grades as well as by clinical competence and professional conduct. - a.
+- a.
 Attendance Policy.
 Because this is an accelerated clinical graduate program, students are required to attend all classes.
 Program policy allows students one excused absence (one day) per course each semester at the discretion of MAS-MFT faculty, not to exceed a total of five excused absences (one day each) during the entire program.
 The only exception to this is a documented emergency.
-Any nonemergency unexcused absences will result in a loss of one letter grade for each day absent for the semester. - b.
+Any nonemergency unexcused absences will result in a loss of one letter grade for each day absent for the semester, which may result in the student being placed on academic probation.
+A student who stops attending class and who fails to communicate the reason with MAS-MFT faculty will be recommended for withdrawal from the program after three unexcused absences for any single class.
+A student may appeal actions concerning withdrawal.
+For appeal timeline and procedures, please see the "Appeals" section on page 7 of this handbook. - b.
 Course Grades.
-Graduate students are required to maintain a minimum of 3.0 GPA in (a) all coursework taken for graduate credit (courses numbered 500 or higher) (Graduate GPA); (b) all coursework in the student's approved program of study (Program of Study GPA); and (c) all coursework taken at ASU post baccalaureate (Overall GPA). - i.
-If any of the Graduate GPA, the Program of Study GPA, or the Overall GPA falls below 3.0, the student will be placed on academic probation and will receive a deficiency notice from the Graduate Committee in Family & Human Development. - ii.
-The student will be required to raise the Graduate GPA, the Program of Study GPA, and the Overall GPA to a minimum of 3.00 in one semester.3 The exception to this rule concerns the two required classes taken during the first 7.5-week semester of the program: FAS 570 Introduction to Marriage & Family Therapy and FAS 581 Professional Issues & Ethics.
+Graduate students are required to maintain a minimum of 3.0 GPA in (a) all coursework taken for graduate credit (courses numbered 500 or higher) (Graduate GPA); (b) all coursework in the student's approved plan of study (Plan of Study GPA); and (c) all coursework taken at ASU post baccalaureate (Overall GPA). - If any of the Graduate GPA, the Plan of Study GPA, or the Overall GPA falls below 3.0, the student will be placed on academic probation and will receive a deficiency notice from the Sanford School. - ii.
+The student will be required to raise the Graduate GPA, the Plan of Study GPA, and the Overall GPA to a minimum of 3.00 in one semester.4 The exception to this rule concerns the two required classes taken during the first 7.5-week semester of the program: FAS 570 Introduction to Marriage & Family Therapy and FAS 581 Professional Issues & Ethics.
 Students who fail to earn the minimum GPA of 3.0 during the first 7.5-week semester and/or students who fail to earn a grade of B or better for either of these courses will be recommended for immediate withdrawal from the program.
-A student may appeal actions concerning withdrawal by petitioning the Director of the School of Social and Family
+A student may appeal actions concerning withdrawal.

-3 Semesters in the MAS-MFT program are 7.5 weeks in the fall and spring semesters, and six weeks in the summer.
+4 Semesters in the MAS-MFT program are 7.5 weeks in the fall and spring semesters, and six weeks in the summer.
 Practicum runs on a 15-week semester (spring and fall) and on an eight-week semester (summer) concurrent with the community internship.